Golden Horn (horse): International Stakes

 The International Stakes at York (run over the same course and distance as the Dante Stakes) was expected to feature a clash between Golden Horn and the 2000 Guineas winner Gleneagles.
 The highly anticipated contest was described as "the race of the season" with the other contenders including The Grey Gatsby and the impressive Royal Ascot winner Time Test.
 In the build-up to the race Dettori said "It's a great line-up.
 It's an absolute cracker, possibly the race of the year.
 You've got all the best horses racing each other.
 York is very slick, very flat.
 You need a horse with pace and gears.
 If you've got any chinks in your armour, you'll be found out."

 The field was reduced to seven when Gleneagles was withdrawn owing to the rain-softened ground and Golden Horn started the 4/9 favourite ahead of Time Test and The Grey Gatsby with the other runners being Criterion from Australia (Australian Derby), Cougar Mountain from Ireland (Desmond Stakes), the British filly Arabian Queen and the seven-year-old gelding Dick Doughtywylie, who was acting as a pacemaker for the favourite.
 Golden Horn pulled hard against Dettori's attempts to restrain him in the early stages and raced in third behind Dick Doughtywylie and Arabian Queen.
-He made a forward move in the straight, moving up outside the leader Arabian Queen a furlong out and sustained his first defeat, finishing a neck behind the filly.
+He made a forward move in the straight, moving up outside the leader Arabian Queen a furlong out but sustained his first defeat, finishing a neck behind the filly.
 After the race Dettori commented "The horse was more keen than usual today and the ground being the way it was, he couldn’t use his turn of foot.
 It's a great shame, but this is racing".